MoritzKn/match-like/README.md

 ## Note on compatibility
 `mach` don't has to be written with arrow functions, normal function expressions work as well.
-If you do this, `match` should work in pretty mutch every JS environment down to IE8 or something.
+If you do this, `match` should work in pretty much every JS environment down to IE8 or something.